k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 - [ ] **LLM**: From K2exchange, select and install a GenAI language model connector extension.
     * Create an interface based on the installed connector and set its values.
 Read [here](05_llm_interfaces.md) for more information.

-      > While organizations usually have an agreement with a specific LLM service provider, or install locally a specific model with a single inference engine, AI Data Fusion is flexible in that you can use several LLMs, usually for different purposes.
+      > While organizations usually have an agreement with a specific LLM service provider or install a specific model locally using a single inference engine, the AI Fusion platform is flexible as it allows you to use multiple LLMs, each for a different purpose.
       >
       > In this case, you should install more than one connector extension and configure them.
 As explained [here](05_llm_interfaces.md), you should tag them in a way that allows you to decide, during implementation, which model will be used for the LLM invocation.